 Google statistics indicate that when planning our travel we typically perform about 400 search queries.
 This data is used by travel companies to influence our booking decisions and persuade us to choose specific routes, companies and hotels.
 74% of travelers around the world plan the details of their travel online.
 That’s why Turkey, for example, has announced plans to develop their latest concept which is named “Tourism 4.0”.
 The country is planning to make a significant investment in the development of digital marketing for the tourism industry.

-In Asia, tourism also generates significant revenues to the economy of the region.
+In Asia, tourism also generates significant revenues for the economy of the region.
 As such, the governments of Asian countries are managing digital transformation initiatives at the state level.
-In June of this year Sri Lanka announced the launch of a large-scale digital promotion of the country as an attractive tourist destination.
+In June of this year, Sri Lanka announced the launch of large-scale digital promotion of the country as an attractive tourist destination.
 The country’s government wants to attract 2.5 million tourists in 2017.

 Indonesia’s answer to the worldwide expansion of Airbnb is to launch its own booking platform for guest houses and villas.
 Named Indonesia Travel Exchange, it is supported by the government and already has 2,000 houses for rent in the platform inventory.